 - Fix Zero: Use the unstimulated population as a reference to fix the zero point of the peak for the undivided population.

 If you have difficulty fitting a model, choose the sample with the best data and determine the Ratio, CV, and Zero parameters.
-These parameters can then be fixed (by checking the boxes) and applied to the difficult to fit sample by dragging the Proliferation Node (indicated by a dividing cell icon in the Workspace) to the other samples.
+These parameters can then be fixed (by checking the boxes) and applied to the difficult to fit sample by dragging the Proliferation Node to the other samples.